PamNawi/BlueAgate/content/Study Notes/Game Development/Game Design/Courses/Level Design For Games/Week 05.md

 ⭐You want to landmarks, POIs and focal points to be very distinctive

 # Start Big, then go smaller
+When creating big areas start by planning around the Player Path and from it you can predict some sightlines.
+Keep some questions in mind when planning each one:
 - Player Path
-	- Are there places to go?
+	❓Are there places to go?
-	- Does it make sense to move from one area to the next?
+	❓ Does it make sense to move from one area to the next?
-	- Are the larger shapes in sight when you hope?
+	❓Are the larger shapes in sight when you hope?

 - Basic Sightlines
-	- Set up your composition
+	❓ How the composition can be explored from some sightline?
-	- Create opportunities for awesome views and routes
+	❓How can be created opportunities for awesome views and routes?
-	- Pay attention to your shapes if they block the view
-- Negative and Positive Space
+	❓ What are the shapes?
+They block the view in any form?
+	❓ How to explore the negative/positive space?
-- Large and Small Structures
+	❓ What are the Large and Small Structures?
+What are the possible POIs on it?
-- Shape Placement
-- Possible POI

 Once you have a rough layout, think about what block-out piece would help your level most.
-What would be repeated?
+	❓ What would be repeated?
+Is possible to segment the level and create some kind of spritesheet or modules to start to build the environment?
 # Assignment
 ![[Week 05 - Assignment]]